liushuyu6666/Knowledge/Networking/SSH.md

 4. Secure Channel Establishment (Symmetric Cryptography)
    1. Once the server and client have authenticated each other, two session keys are generated independently by both the client and server, based on a combination of the client's and server's public keys, along with random data.
    2. Then the client and the server will exchange their session keys.
-   3. These session keys are used to encrypt and decrypt data for secure communication.
+   3. These session keys are used to encrypt and decrypt data for secure communication, including commands such as "sudo apt upgrade".

 # Practice
-1. To
+In the context of a scenario where the client establishes an SSH connection with the server, you can find the detailed operational steps outlined [here].(https://github.com/liushuyu6666/Learn_Ansible/blob/master/readme.md#raspberry-pi-setup-guide).
+During this process, consider the Raspberry Pi as the equivalent of the server and the MacBook as the client.

+All the actions described above correspond to Step 1 in the procedure section.
+Steps 2 and 3 will be executed automatically behind the screen.